insight-platform/Savant/samples/rtsp_cam_compatibility_test/README.md

 See if it works:

-- Stream without RTCP SR from camera: http://127.0.0.1:888/stream/no-rtcp-sr/ (it will work if camera is supported, otherwise stub)
+- Stream without RTCP SR from camera: http://127.0.0.1:888/stream/no-rtcp-sr/ (it will work if camera is supported, otherwise you see a stub);
-- Stream with RTCP SR from camera: http://127.0.0.1:888/stream/rtcp-sr/ (it will work if camera is supported and sends RTCP SR, otherwise stub)
+- Stream with RTCP SR from camera: http://127.0.0.1:888/stream/rtcp-sr/ (it will work if camera is supported and sends RTCP SR, otherwise you see a stub).